centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/telegraf.md

 The Telegraf agent collects metrics and computes statuses on the servers it monitors, and sends them to Centreon.
 Centreon's OpenTelemetry processor allows it to understand data sent in OpenTelemetry format.

-Developed by InfluxDB, the Telegraf agent can be installed on Windows servers.
+Developed by InfluxDB, the Telegraf agent can be installed on Windows or Linux servers.
 Centreon Engine is able to send the configuration of monitored resources to the agent (existing hosts, thresholds...), so that the agent can execute checks and compute the statuses of these resources.

 As they are Nagios-based, both Centreon and custom plugins are compatible with the agent.
 This is because Centreon's Telegraf integration is based on the native [Nagios input data format](https://docs.influxdata.com/telegraf/v1/data_formats/input/nagios/).